OPV Simulation Tutorial: Simulate an Organic Solar Cell

-Organic solar cells (OPVs) are the simplest device class in OghmaNano.
-They provide a straightforward way to learn the basics without dealing with 2D effects, ion migration, or light emission.
-In just a few steps, you’ll launch OghmaNano, set up a P3HT:PCBM device, run a JV sweep, and analyse the results.
-The examples library also includes other OPV material systems (e.g. PM6:Y6, D18:L8-BO) that you can explore once you’re comfortable with this simple material system - often described as the “fruit fly” of OPV research.
+This OPV simulation tutorial shows how to simulate an organic solar cell in OghmaNano.
+Organic photovoltaic devices are the simplest device class in the software and provide a direct way to learn JV simulation, photovoltaic figures of merit and basic drift–diffusion device modelling without first dealing with 2D effects, ion migration or light emission.
+In just a few steps, you will set up a P3HT:PCBM device, run a JV sweep, and analyse JSC, VOC, fill factor and efficiency.
+The examples library also includes other OPV material systems, including PM6:Y6 and D18:L8-BO, which you can explore once you are comfortable with this simple material system — often described as the “fruit fly” of OPV research.

 Step 1: Launch OghmaNano